tmpvar/weld/README.md

 ## What is it?

-Weld is like template antimatter for Javascript.
-It is the antithesis of most templating technology.
-There is no voodoo or special sugar required to add data into your markup.
-Simply, markup + instructions + data = html.
-And best of all it works in the *browser* and on your *node.js* server!
-Oh, and did I mention, IT'S LESS THAN 1K compressed?!
+Weld turns data into markup.
+There's NO sugar required.
+It works in the *browser* and in node.js!
+It's less than 1K compressed.
+It was co-developed with the developer of JSDOM.

 ## Motivation